EMBODY SOMATICS

 EMBODY Somatics is a small-group, depth-oriented programme for practitioners who want to work with the soma more fully in their practice.

-Grounded in Clinical Somatic Education and informed by neuroscience and felt sense work, EMBODY isn’t an add-on training or a toolbox of techniques to bolt onto your practice.
+Grounded in Clinical Somatic Education and informed by neuroscience and felt sense work, the programme doesn’t provide an add-on training or a toolbox of techniques to bolt onto your practice.
 It’s a way of working with the soma as a living, learning system – so change becomes fluid, resilient, and ultimately self-sustaining.
-So even small steps embed over time, continuing to develop between sessions rather than fading away.

 Depth requires space.
 EMBODY runs as an ongoing small group, with 3–5 new practitioners joining each month, so the work remains personal, responsive, and genuinely relational.